Post

 text: ":white_check_mark: Nightly Build Deploy successful\nWorkflow: <${{ github.server_url }}/${{ github.repository }}/actions/runs/${{ github.run_id }}|View Run>"

-Commit the file to the Repo main branch and manually trigger the test and packaging feature to see the results:
+Commit files to the Repo main branch and manually trigger the test and packaging feature to see the results:

 It will be automatically triggered daily in the future.